-- research, design, testing and development of motor vehicles and ancillary activities; - other advanced engineering technologies and products; - low volume manufacturing and assembly operations; - offices: and - automotive education and training including ancillary accommodation.
+- research, design, testing and development of motor vehicles and ancillary activities; - other advanced engineering technologies and products; - low volume manufacturing and assembly operations; - offices; and - automotive education and training including ancillary accommodation. - Automotive education, conference and training including ancillary accommodation. - Leisure, promotional and marketing uses related to existing uses on the site. - Ancillary new and replacement car parking. - Complementary and ancillary uses for staff and visitors. - Ancillary car storage.